Shuffle algebras for quivers and wheel conditions: Abstract

 \section{Abstract}

 We show that the shuffle algebra associated to a doubled quiver (determined by 3-variable wheel conditions) is generated by elements of minimal degree.
-Together with results of Varagnolo-Vasserot and Yu Zhao, this implies that the aforementioned shuffle algebra is isomorphic to the localized $K$-theoretic Hall algebra associated to the quiver by Schiffmann-Vasserot.
+Together with results of \cite{VV} and \cite{Zhao}, this implies that the aforementioned shuffle algebra is isomorphic to the localized $K$-theoretic Hall algebra associated to the quiver by \cite{G, SV Hilb, YZ 0}.
+With small modifications, our theorems also hold under certain specializations of the equivariant parameters, which will allow us in \cite{Quiver 3} to give a generators-and-relations description of the Hall algebra of any curve over a finite field (which is a shuffle algebra due to \cite{KSV}).
+When the quiver has no edge loops or multiple edges, we show that the shuffle algebra, localized $K$-theoretic Hall algebra, and the positive half of the corresponding quantum loop group are all isomorphic; we also obtain the non-degeneracy of the Hopf pairing on the latter quantum loop group.

 \epigraph{\emph{\begin{otherlanguage*}{russian}Где-то есть люди, для которых теорема верна \end{otherlanguage*}}}